jahed/node-terraform/README.md

 #### How is this package versioned?

 For consistency, the version of every release matches the version of Terraform.
 There are some downsides to this.
-If we improve the package and add more features, we can't bump the package version using Semantic Version (SemVer) like most packages.
+If I improve the package and add more features, I can't bump the package version using Semantic Version (SemVer) like most packages.

-For now, we're using pre-release versions as a workaround.
+For now, I'm using pre-release versions as a workaround.
 For example `v0.11.7-1.0.0` is for Terraform `0.11.7` and package's `1.0.0` release.
 So if you want the latest version, use the latest pre-release, which is versioned using SemVer.